thibo73800/self-driving-car/behavioral-cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I train the model using a convolutional neural network predicting one linear output.
-As I said above, the architecture is built in the buld_method (model.py) method.
+As I said above, the architecture is built in the build_method (model.py) method.

 #### 2. Attempts to reduce overfitting in the model